demergent-labs/open_value_sharing/README.md

 OVS embraces a number of core ideals:

 1. Minimize or eliminate consumer (payer) friction
-2. No change required to existing dependency licenses
+2. No changes required to existing dependency licenses
 3. Voluntary participation from consumers and dependencies
 4. Flexibility across platforms, payment mechanisms, sharing heuristics, and other parameters